Daniel Lambert: Death

 Following his arrival at Stamford, Lambert sent a message to the Stamford Mercury, ordering advertisements and handbills.
-Stating that "as the Mountain could not wait upon Mahomet, Mahomet would go to the mountain", he asked the printer to visit him at the Waggon & Horses, to discuss his printing requirements.
+Stating that "as the mountain could not wait upon Mahomet, Mahomet would go to the mountain", he asked the printer to visit him at the Waggon & Horses, to discuss his printing requirements.
 That evening, Lambert was in bed and admitted to feeling tired, but nonetheless he was able to discuss his requirements with the printer, and was anxious that the handbills be delivered on time.

 On the morning of 21 June, Lambert woke at his usual time and appeared in good health.
 As he began to shave, he complained of breathing difficulties.
 Ten minutes later, he collapsed and died.

 There was no autopsy, and the cause of Lambert's death is unknown.
-While many sources say that he died of a fatty degeneration of the heart or of stress on his heart caused by his bulk, his behaviour in the period leading to his death does not match that of someone with cardiac insufficiency; witnesses agree that on the morning of his death he appeared well, before he became short of breath and collapsed.
+While many sources say that he died of a fatty degeneration of the heart or of stress on his heart caused by his size and weight, his behaviour in the period leading to his death does not match that of someone with cardiac insufficiency; witnesses agree that on the morning of his death he appeared well, before he became short of breath and collapsed.
 Bondeson (2006) speculates that the most consistent explanation of his death, given his symptoms and medical history, is that he had a sudden pulmonary embolism.